STRENGTH & BALANCE EXERCISE PROGRAM – TERM 1 2019

 > Aim: The program is designed to help individuals with arthritis and/or osteoporosis to develop strength, improve overall fitness and regain/build confidence in an environment that is social and supportive.

-> Dates: Run throughout the NSW Public School Calendar, with Term 4 (9 weeks) commencing 15 October through to 12 December.
+> Dates: Run throughout the NSW Public School Calendar, with Term 1 (10 weeks) commencing Monday 4th February 2019

 > Exercises: The Strength & Balance Program will be run in a circuit format focused on improving strength, but also incorporating components of balance, endurance and flexibility.
 Exercises will be modified according to the participant’s goals, medical history and fitness level.
 An example of the program structure is provided below.